spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/address-delete-message/README.md

-Displays a business unit address removal confirmation dialog box.
+Displays a confirmation dialog box for the business unit address removal.